-CCT 160 FUNDAMENTALS OF ENERGY EFFICIENCY (2 CR)
+CCT 160 FUNDAMENTALS OF ENERGY EFFICIENCY (2 CR) (Same as ALT 210)

 This course will explore the fundamentals of designing and maintaining an energy efficient building to reduce a homeowner or business's cost of utilities.
 Students will learn techniques to identify wasted energy and the methods needed to modernize an energy inefficient home.